apache/camel-website/content/blog/2022/10/camel319-whatsnew/index.md

     61818  sample.camel.MyCamelApplica…   1/1   Running  26m38s
     62506  dude                           1/1   Running   4m34s

-To see a bit more information, then you can use `camel get`.
+To see a bit more information, you can use `camel get`.

 Suppose you have two running processes, then you can manage them, such as stop, or stop/start routes etc: